-- The best people for a Ragdoll will enjoy combing this cat’s gorgeous bunny-soft tresses.
+- The best people for a Ragdoll cat will enjoy combing this cat’s gorgeous bunny-soft tresses.
 They adore having a cat in their lap and won’t mind constant Ragdoll supervision of their activities.

-History of Ragdoll cats
+History of the Ragdoll cat

 The Ragdoll cat breeds traces its roots to the 1960s.
 Photography by Tetsu Yamazaki.